 This sounds like a rather parsimonious opinion, but when did it become a badge of courage to live with your parents?
-I must admit, that I am a hypocrite on this matter, as I lived with my parents during most of my work terms, when I was a co-op students, however, once I graduated, I did not move back home.
-This did not mean I did not want to live at home, but, I also knew my parents had done their job with me.
+I must admit, that I am a hypocrite on this matter, as I lived with my parents during most of my work terms, when I was a co-op student, however, once I graduated, I did not move back home.
+This did not mean I did not want to live at home, but I also knew my parents had done their job with me.
 They had made sure I had a degree and they had taught me all they could, and yes, they have helped me in life financially, but I have not moved back in with them.

-When I was younger, kids wanted to move away from home, and be an adult, when did staying a kid become a status symbol?
+When I was younger, kids wanted to move away from home, and be an adult.
+When did staying a kid become a status symbol?

-I suppose if you are in dire straights, and this is your only option, your parents will want to help however, here are a few helpful hints and tips if you are planning on moving back in with your parents:
+I suppose if you are in dire straights, and this is your only option, your parents will want to help, however, here are a few helpful hints and tips if you are planning on moving back in with your parents:

-- You may have grown up in your parents house, but it is no longer your home, you are now a lodger, treat this house accordingly.
+- You may have grown up in your parent’s house, but it is no longer your home.
+You are now a lodger.
+Treat this house accordingly.

 - If you have a car, get rid of it (and no that doesn’t mean you can borrow your parents car).
 If you can afford to have a car, you can afford not to live with your parents.
 Worse don’t ask your parents to support your “car habit”.

-- Respect your parents privacy.
-Make sure you allocate time to NOT to be in your parents house.
+- Respect your parents’ privacy.
+Make sure you allocate time to NOT to be in your parent’s house.
 Your parents will thank you for it.

 Big Cajun Man Lemma of Baby Boom Retirement